3mdeb/news-and-ideas/blog/content/post/2022-12-22-fobnail_application.md

 #### Use

 Just plug in the Token, wait few seconds (up to few dozen) for green light and voila!
-You should now have access to all your secrets.
+You should now have access to all your secrets, mounted in directory pointed to by `$MNT_DIR` in `fobnail.cfg`.
 When the Token is pulled out, the secure disk should be automatically unmounted.

 ## Demo